vrpperez7/Mod-3-Project/README.md

 <img width="390" height="176" alt="Screenshot 2025-08-22 at 4 36 05 PM" src="https://github.com/user-attachments/assets/0222749a-1fe9-4f75-b6c2-e6d1b67aa5a1" />
 <img width="256" height="125" alt="Screenshot 2025-08-22 at 5 03 09 PM" src="https://github.com/user-attachments/assets/42072b4a-5133-4bce-b85b-1db1b1f16254" />

-This goes against the early campaigns mentioned by our **Marketing Director,** although promotions are driving up attendance, they're also make the most purchases (50) compared to those without a promotional offer (4).
+- Guests with promotional offers make the most purchases.
+(50)
+- Guests without promotional offers purchase the least.
+(4)

 ### Visuals

 <img width="500" height="396" alt="Screenshot 2025-08-22 at 5 24 10 PM" src="https://github.com/user-attachments/assets/7697beff-0a95-48c8-8aca-67bbdb273662" />

 This pie chart represents the percentages of which promotional offer category makes the most purchases.
+- We can see the SUMMER25 offer provides the bulk of purchases (72.2%) within our purchase table,
+- VIPDAY second highest percentages (20.4).
-We can see the SUMMER25 offer provides the bulk of purchases (72.2%) within our purchase table, with VIPDAY second(20.4).
-This suggests that promotional offers create opportunities for making purchases outside of the original payment to get into the park. </br>
+This suggests that promotional offers create opportunities for making purchases outside of the base payment to get into the park. </br>

 # Final Recommendations:
-As we were able to find out in our analysis,
+As we were able to find out in our analysis, </br>
 1. There is a necessity to improve wait times all around for Supernova Theme Park, but the Water category is most affected.
    - Have mechanical support on site in case of any ride issues.
    - Provide queues to for rides to alert guests 10-15 before their turn.